transkatgirl/nightcore.sh/README.md

 Once dependencies are installed, download the script to your computer.
 Then, open the script, and adjust the built-in options as you see fit (there are options both at the beginning and the end of the script).

 Once the script is configured, name your input files `input.flac` and `input.png`, and then run the script like so:
-`sh nightcore.sh [speed multiplier]`.
+`bash nightcore.sh [speed multiplier]`.
 Don't include the brackets.
 If the `input.png` file is missing, an audio-only output file will be created.

 Useful speed multipliers range from 1.1 to 1.3, different songs will likely need to be set to different speeds.